-On May 1, 2013, Christian Hassel (26) became the youngest person in the history of Commerzbank AG to be appointed to the senior management team of Commerzbank in Berlin.
-Previously, in 2012, he became the youngest graduate ever to complete an Executive Master of Business Administration (EMBA) degree at Frankfurt School of Finance & Management.
-Prior to that, he qualified as a Banking Specialist and Banking Administrator and graduated from the Management Studies program at Frankfurt School in Koblenz and Frankfurt.
+Christian Hassel is 35 years old.
+In October 2020, he became one of the youngest managers in the history of Commerzbank AG to be appointed to the Group’s top management team as a divisional board member.
+Just a few weeks ago, Capital magazine featured him as one of Germany’s Top 40 Under 40s in 2021.
+In 2012, he was awarded an Executive Master of Business Administration (EMBA) degree by Frankfurt School of Finance & Management – he was the youngest person to graduate from the programme.
+And prior to that, he completed Frankfurt School’s Bankfachwirt, Bankbetriebswirt and Management Studies programme in Koblenz and Frankfurt.
 In this interview, he tells us about his early desire to become a bank manager and outlines his career to date.

 “One day I’ll be a bank manager” – that’s the promise you made to your grandfather, and you’ve kept it.
 Did you always know that banking would be the right career for you?

-When I first started studying to become a Banking Specialist, I really did jokingly say that to my grandfather.
-Then, as I continued to study, I came to realise that the banking and finance industry as a whole is exactly right for me.
-In the course of my career to date, I’ve had the good fortune to experience many different aspects of the financial world, and I’ve developed an especially strong affinity for the securities sector.
+When I first started studying to become a Bankfachwirt, I really did – jokingly! – say that to my grandfather.
+Then, as I continued to study, I gradually came to realise that banking and the finance industry as a whole is exactly right for me.
+In the course of my career to date, I’ve had the good fortune to experience many different aspects of the financial world, and I’ve developed an especially strong affinity with complex solutions for high-net-worth individuals.
 Now, in my current position, I’m able to tackle new challenges in banking and finance.

 How did you manage to complete a degree while you were working?